 Trick-or-treat at the Audubon Center's annual fall festival.
 Glow lights transform the nature trail into a magical adventure.
 See live Arizona animals, encounter costumed characters, Halloween crafts and more family fun.

 Enjoy the outdoors and Halloween activities at Maricopa County Parks.
 Various programs at different locations include trick-or-treating, costume contests, ghost stories Locations include Cave Creek Regional Park, Estrella Mountain Regional Park, Usery Mountain Regional Park, White Tank Mountain Regional Park, San Tan Mountain Regional Park.
 Check calendar online to see details and which events are at which park.

-"Each tour is a miniature history lesson.
-Our research includes supporting historical information that provides a framework for the ghost stories, the specifics of the people involved, and the details of consistent paranormal activity."
-Walking tours, bus tours, and tours of specific locations, like the Orpheum Theater in Downtown Phoenix.
+The Phoenix Ghost Tours are miniature history lessons that describe the specifics of the people involved and the details of consistent paranormal activity.
+You can opt for a walking tour, bus tour, or specific tours of locations like the Orpheum Theater in Downtown Phoenix.

-A haunted hayride through the park and encounters with… well….various creatures of the night.
-And just as you thought it was safe, more fear awaits you as you are dropped off at the front of the eerie, heart thumping, eye closing, scream-curdling……. haunted house.
+This haunted hayride through the park gives you an up-close encounter with various creatures of the night.
+And just as you thought it was safe, more fear awaits you as you are dropped off at the front of the eerie, scream-curdling haunted house.
 All proceeds benefit youth programs at the Ahwatukee Community Swim and Tennis Center.

 Free entertainment, costume contests, fireworks, and a haunted forest await at the Scottsdale Fall Festival.
 Plus, there are more than 25 game booths for kids just looking for some fun (and a prize!).